pawl/meshtastic-suggested-builds/README.md

 - **WisBlock Mount**: For securing the RAK board inside the enclosure [Available on Printables](https://www.printables.com/model/891096-rak19007-wisblock-base-board-mount).

 ### Pros
-- Self-sustaining with solar power for long-term deployment.
-- High elevation potential for clear line of sight.
+- Doesn't require being plugged into a power outlet, so you can potentially put it on a roof for better line of sight.

 ### Cons
 - Not reliable as-is, experiencing voltage drops and system brownouts.